 We hope that you’ll take a moment or two to reflect on the difference that the Asian American Studies Program has made in your life and to consider the difference that you can now make in the life of the Asian American Studies Program, and in the life of the university as a whole.

 We'd love to hear from you!
-Use our Alumni Update Form to let us know what you've been up to lately.
+Use our Alumni Update Form (located on the right-hand side of this page) to let us know what you've been up to lately.